 A subscription is defined by creating the subscription on the server.
 When the subscription is created by the client, it sets the status to "requested".
 After POSTing the subscription, the client parses the Location header and saves the new Subscription's logical id for use in subsequent operations.

-The criteria is subject to the same limitations as the client that created it, such as access to patient compartments etc. Note that the subscription remains active after the client access tokens expire.
+The criteria are subject to the same limitations as the client that created it, such as access to patient compartments etc. Note that the subscription remains active after the client access tokens expire.

 Once the server has activated the subscription, it sets the status to "active" (note: the server can do this as it accepts the resource if it wants).